Professor Sarah Bekessy

 Dr Christopher Ives

 Chris is an Assistant Professor in the School of Geography at the University of Nottingham (UK).
 He was previously a Postdoctoral Researcher in the Faculty of Sustainability, Leuphana University (Germany), where he worked as part of the project Leverage Points for Sustainability Transformation, funded by the Volkswagen Stiftung, via the ‘Science for sustainable development’ call.
 He explored how reconnecting people with nature can assist us transition to a more sustainable society.
 His interests also lie in understanding the functioning of cities as socio-ecological systems and how science can be used to inform plans and policies related to biodiversity conservation.
 Chris has a diverse research background, having worked on projects in the fields of riparian ecology, urban planning and social psychology.
-As part of the National Environmental Research Program (NERP), Chris worked with the ICSRG on a project investigating how urban open space contributes to biodiversity conservation and human well-being, and how it should be considered in regional planning strategies.
+As part of the National Environmental Research Program (NERP), Chris worked with ICON Science on a project investigating how urban open space contributes to biodiversity conservation and human well-being, and how it should be considered in regional planning strategies.

 Dr Bill Langford Bill’s RMIT staff profile